Frequently asked questions

 What is NDPIA?

-The National Doctoral Programme in Infection and Antibiotics (NDPIA) aims to connect research environments studying infection and antibiotics at major Swedish universities and institutes and internationally by offering advanced training courses and meetings that promote scientific research and recruitment of young scientists.
+The National Doctoral Programme in Infection and Antimicrobials (NDPIA) aims to connect research environments studying infection and antimicrobials at major Swedish universities and institutes and internationally by offering advanced training courses and meetings that promote scientific research and recruitment of young scientists.
 Read more here »

 What does the NDPIA programme offer its members?

-• Advanced courses (national and international) with theoretical and technical relevance to infection biology and antibiotics
+• Advanced courses with theoretical and technical relevance to infection biology and antimicrobials

 • Biannual meeting held jointly with the Swedish National Network for Infection Biology and the Swedish Society for Microbiology that gives an opportunity to present and discuss your research

-• Co-funding for travel and accommodations for participation in our activities
+• Co-funding for accommodation for participation in our activities

-• A national and international network of scientists at all levels that work within infection biology and antibiotics
+• A national and international network of scientists at all levels that work within infection biology and antimicrobials

 Read more here »